TOVTC/connect-four/README.md

   ## Authors & Acknowledgements<a name="credits"></a>

-  The base code for this application was originally written by TOVTC as part of a solution for the [dev test](https://github.com/CristobalSalazar/DevTest) from Cristobal Salazar.
+  The base code for this application was originally written by TOVTC as part of a solution for a dev test.
 This repository hosts an extended version of this code to enable interactive gameplay.

   Made by [TOVTC](https://github.com/TOVTC).